 If you’re trying to manage your weight, the idea of having to cook and eat an entire meal of incredibly fattening foods can seem a little stressful to say the least.
 Lucky for you, it’s really easy to put together a meal that you won’t feel bad about eating or serving to your family.

-Here are a few different options for you so that no matter what your family’s taste is, you’ll be able to put a meal on the table that not only looks award worthy, but also tastes it.
+Here are a few different options for you so that no matter what your family’s taste is, you’ll be able to put a meal on the table that looks award-worthy and tastes it.

-Regardless of how many times you say dinner won’t be until six or seven, people will always start showing up around two.
+Regardless of how often you say dinner won’t be until six or seven, people will always start showing up around two.
 These next dishes will give those early birds a little something to pick at (and you won’t feel guilty if you end up picking at them yourself).

 Broccoli Stuffed Baby Portobello Mushrooms